 Talk therapy.
 Studies suggest that a type of psychotherapy called cognitive behavioral therapy may help lower delusional thinking.
 But more research is needed to know how much and why.
 This form of counseling gives you a safe place to discuss your delusions with a mental health expert.
 Simply talking about your persecutory delusions in the right way can help you control them.

 Involuntary treatment.
 If your delusions pose possible harm for you and others, you may need to stay at a hospital or a treatment center until you’re stable.
-States and localities have different laws about when you can be forced to get treatment against your will.
+States and localities have different laws about when and for how long you can be forced to get treatment against your will.